AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-models.md

     * The JSON will be passed through, and output as JSON in GraphQL.
     * Includes JSON syntax-highlighting, auto-complete and error-highlighting in the content fragment editor.

+## Properties {#properties}

+Many properties are self-explanatory, additional details are below:

+* **Field Label**
+  Entering a **Field Label** will autogenerate a **Property Name**, which can then be manually updated if required.

+* **Translatable**
+  Checking the "Translatable" checkbox on a field in CF model editor will

+  * Ensure the field's property name is added in translation config, context `/content/dam/<tenant>`, if not already present.
+  * For GraphQL: set a `<translatable>` property on the Content Fragment field to `yes`, to allow GraphQL query filter for JSON output with only translatable content.

+* For the data type **Multi line text** it is possible to define the **Default Type** as either:

+  * **Rich Text**
+  * **Markdown**
+  * **Plain Text**

+  If not specified, the default value **Rich Text** is used for this field.

+  Changing the **Default Type** in a content fragment model will only take effect on an existing, related, content fragment after that fragment is opened in the editor and saved.

 ## Validation {#validation}

-Various data types now include the possibility to define validation requirements for when content is entered:
+Various data types now include the possibility to define validation requirements for when content is entered in the resulting fragment:

 * **Single line text**
   * Compare against a predefined regex.